faizalrf/Exodus/README.md

 Make sure `java -version` works for your session and then execute either of the above two scripts depending on your environment.

 This script can run from a third machine which has access to both MySQL and MariaDB databases.

-A Demo and tutorial can be found at https://youtu.be/QFbfcIXoBo8